Unicorn Whale Narwhal – 23 Epic Narwhal Facts

 Seismic airgun blasting in search of oil and gas is especially disastrous for narwhals.
 The loud sound caused by seismic cannons can travel up to 2,500 miles underwater.

-Sounds many times louder than jet engines penetrate the deep sea every 10 seconds.
+Sounds many times louder than jet engines penetrating the deep sea every 10 seconds.
 This noise torture lasts for weeks at a time.

 Imagine if someone was shooting torpedoes outside your house every 10 seconds for a couple of weeks!
 You could escape to a hotel or somewhere, though.
 Whales have nowhere to go.